90+ AI Design Patterns to Avoid: The Definitive List

 C01: The Blue Primary

 The single most common AI color choice.
-Models default to Tailwind blue-500 (#3B82F6) or indigo-500 (#6366F1) as the primary brand color because these appear most frequently in training data.
+Models default to Tailwind blue-500 (#3B82F6) or indigo-500 (#6366F1) as the primary brand color because these dominate the training data.

-Why it signals AI: Over 60% of AI-generated sites use a primary in the blue-600 to indigo-600 range.
-Real brands distribute across the full color wheel.
+Why it signals AI: Over 60% of AI-generated sites land a primary somewhere in the blue-600 to indigo-600 band.
+Real brands distribute across the full wheel.

 /* AI default */